trike33/PEN-300-Code-Snippets/Windows Lateral Movement/Techinques.md

 **SMBEXEC:**

+It works by creating a new service on the victim(which will likely trigger AV) for each command we execute, then it writes the output file inside an SMB share(usually C$), then reads the output file from the SMB share and displays it to you.
+So it is pretty noisy, but although it is worth giving it a try since it can reward you with remote code execution.
+For more info about how it works review this [blog](https://u0041.co/blog/post/2).

 (keep in mind the LocalAccountTokenFilterPolicy).
+Communication happens through port 445/TCP.
 This technique is kinda stealthy because it does not write any file to disk.

 ```
 ~# impacket-smbexec trike@192.168.1.1